Speedphoenix/Nudommy/README.md

 ```sh
 npm run dev
 ```
-This will use nodemon and will restart the server whenever a file changes
+This uses nodemon and will restart the server whenever a file changes.

 If you want a better production-ready server run
 ```sh